basejumpa/basejumpa.github.io/docs/blog/2024-08-Neighbors-Allotment-Garden/index.rst

 Purpose
 *******

-My recent post :ref:`sec_modular_react_redux` has used two of the three incredience of the FARM stack :cite:p:`2022basset`.
+My recent post :ref:`sec_modular_react_redux` has used two of the three ingredients of the FARM stack :cite:p:`2022basset`.
 This post will add the third one, MongoDB, to create a full-stack application.

 ..
     The "FARM-Stack" is the acronym